aws-samples/aws-hpc-tutorials/content/06-fsx-for-lustre/01-create-cluster.md

 #### Create HPC Cluster

-In this section we're going to use PCluster Manager to create a cluster and Filesystem.
+In this section we're going to use ParallelCluster UI to create a cluster and Filesystem.

 1. Click **Create Cluster** Button